 - 1. City officials and departments who recruit volunteers to perform services of benefit to the public will provide appropriate training and supervision. - 2.
-A volunteer shall be deemed an employee of Lehi City only for the purpose of: - A. Medical benefits under Worker's Compensation for any injury sustained by him/her while engaged in the performance of any City service as required by state law. - B. Indemnification protection normally afforded salaried employees or as otherwise provided by state law. - 3.
+A volunteer shall be deemed an employee of Lehi City only for the purpose of: - a.
+Medical benefits under Worker's Compensation for any injury sustained by him/her while engaged in the performance of any City service as required by state law. - b.
+Indemnification protection normally afforded salaried employees or as otherwise provided by state law. - 3.
 Volunteers receive liability protection as provided by state law. - 4.
 Volunteer service experience may be recognized for determining qualifications for employment with Lehi City. - 5.
 Court-ordered community service volunteer labor may, at the direction of the City Administrator or designee, be accepted if appropriate work is available. - 6.
 Volunteers are subject to the same standards of performance as regular employees and are required to sign a Volunteer Code of Conduct and provide a copy of a current driver's license, or other proof of authorization to work in the United States. - 7.
 Volunteers are subject to drug tests and background checks.
+The City may decline any volunteer service based on the information revealed in the criminal history.
+The City may review each application on a case by case basis, placing various weights on various offenses, depending on the position applied for within the City as follows: - a.
+Offenses involving substance abuse, alcohol, or acts of violence within five years will generally preclude an applicant from being a volunteer with youth. - b.
+Sexual offenses consisting of felonies or Class A misdemeanors will preclude an applicant from ever being retained to work with youth. - c.
+Convictions involving moral turpitude--including but not limited to fraud, theft/burglary, harm/abuse, or injury directed to another person/property--may also disqualify an applicant from volunteering with the City. - d.
+An applicant providing false information on the application may also be disqualified from volunteering with the City.